BlueFish01/coffeeShopApp/README.md

 <http://localhost:8080/>

-Go to your browser and type [http://localhost:8080/](http://localhost:8080/) User = root ,password is “CSS326” for access to phpmyadmin
+Go to your browser and type [http://localhost:8080/](http://localhost:8080/) User = root ,password is “CSS326” for access to phpmyadmin here you can import database from file "coffee_shop.sql"

 to connect to database don’t forget to install php-MySQL phpmyadmin will be runing at